 If there is one distinctive feature about furniture in the early to mid 1800’s, especially the parlor chairs, it is the height of the legs.
-While many leg posts are decoratively ornate, with varied shapes and carvings, they are also quite short, and certainly much lower than what is considered standard today.
+While many leg posts are decoratively ornate, they are also quite short, and certainly much lower than what is considered standard today.

-The history of furniture is a bit sketchy on this dissimilarity, preferring to focus on style, fabrics and materials to tell the story of furniture making in both America and Europe.
+The history of furniture is a bit sketchy on this dissimilarity, preferring to focus on style, fabrics and materials to tell the story of furniture.
 But speculation is – backed up by good statistics – that we as humans were just smaller in height back then and therefore furniture was made to reflect that.